z1r0h/Cloud-security-threat-detection-homelab/README.md

 ## 🎯 Purpose

-This lab was built to bridge the gap between certification knowledge and real-world SOC work.
+This lab bridges the gap between certification knowledge and real-world SOC work.

-**What this lab practices:**
+**What it practices**
-- Simulating real attacker techniques using Kali Linux (MITRE ATT&CK mapped)
+- Simulating real attacker techniques from Kali Linux, mapped to MITRE ATT&CK
 - Writing custom Splunk SPL detection rules from scratch
 - Understanding how logs flow from endpoint → forwarder → SIEM → alert
-- Investigating alerts the same way a SOC Analyst would on the job
+- Investigating alerts the way a SOC analyst does on the job

-**What this lab demonstrates:**
-- Hands-on experience with Sysmon telemetry and Windows Event Logs
-- Detection engineering — not just consuming alerts, but building them
-- Active Directory attack surface awareness (credential abuse, lateral movement, persistence)
-- Documentation discipline — every attack scenario recorded with commands, SPL, and findings
-> This lab is intentionally kept close to entry-level SOC reality: Sysmon-based endpoint detection without a firewall or IDS, reflecting what many organisations actually rely on.
-Limitations are documented honestly in each attack scenario.
+**Design principle: configure once, attack many.**
+All logging (Sysmon, Windows audit policy, PowerShell) is configured in a single setup step.
+After taking baseline images, every one of the 14 attack scenarios runs without reconfiguring anything.

 ---

 ## 🖥️ Lab Architecture